90s Grunge Fashion Tips and Basics

 A flowery dress and Doc Martens is the perfect grunge look.
 The dress should end above the knee, but hey – no rules.

 Flowery cotton dresses rock.
-But only for men.
-Okay, grunge women could wear them too.
-But only with heavy combat boots or Doc Martens.
+Grunge style encourages you to wear flowery frocks whatever gender you are.
+But only with heavy combat boots or weathered sneakers or Doc Martens.

 ‘Kinderwhore’ little girl dresses with Peter Pan collars.
 There’s a mini-controversy over who started the ‘little girl dress’ with a Peter Pan collar trend.
 Was it Kat Bjelland or Courtney Love?
 Either way, a subgenre of the grunge look is Kinderwhore fashion.

 Layers of tops are essential.
 Good for braving the elements / outdoor gigs.
-Good for hiding your body and saying the body doesn’t matter too much – not compared to music, anyway.
+Good for paying less heating bills.

-Flannel shirts were huge for men and grunge women liked them too.
-Flannel was popular in Seattle as outdoor wear.
+Flannel shirts were popular Grunge attire regardless of gender – mainly because flannel was popular in Seattle as outdoor wear.

 Anything plaid became accepted grunge style.
 Plaid flannel shirts.
 Long baggy plaid shorts.
-Tartan kilts were also good for women or men(ending above the knee but well below the crotch, ladies!)
+Tartan kilts were also good for any gender.

 Cardigans and very baggy jumpers.
 Chunky knit cardigans with old leather buttons were everywhere.
 Holes weren’t just for jeans – every grunge cardigan or sweater ended up with a hole in it for you to put your thumb into so it doubled up as a pair of fingerless mittens.